 PepsiCo chooses to whom certain combinations of tools will be applied such as with a select group of high-potential talent hand picked by the CEO of the international business.
 PepsiCo also uses a cadre of external executive coaches to drive development planning and accountability.

-Choosing one approach over the other can be insightful for testing the validity of your organizational values as well as the organization competencies you desire in all your staff.
-If your hiring practices are up-to-date, your decisions of who to welcome aboard will be based on those key behaviors or skills that defines your organization, as well as your chosen or default talent management approach.
-Current economic stress and layoffs have temporarily buffered organizations from some of the effects of the current boomer wave of retirements.
+Choices: Choosing one approach over the other can be insightful for testing the validity of your organizational values as well as the organization competencies you desire in all your staff.
+If your hiring practices are up to date, your decisions of who to welcome aboard will be based on those key behaviors or skills that defines your organization, as well as your chosen or default talent management approach.
+In 2009, economic stress and layoffs temporarily buffered organizations from some the effects of the boomer wave of retirements.
+In 2022, having a solid talent management approach in place may mean the difference of thriving or failing as the labor market contracts.

 - How is the mission and purpose of your organization carried about most successfully by those in your organization?
 Is the distinguishing factor the few, or the many?